Eis-D-Z/Sui_Interactions_Examples/json_rpc_examples/Walkthrough.md

 # Walkthrough

 Welcome to the JSON RPC example walkthrough.
 We assume you already have an empty address.
 We will be using curl and of course, if javascript is more comfortable, you can easilly follow the examples with it through fetch calls or axios (or something similar).
+At some point git will be needed to get some ready made code from the net.

 Sui will be the network and SUI will mean the token.